-A commissioner is not interested in a contract, for purposes of Section 3A above, if the commissioner has only a remote interest in the contract and the extent of the interest is disclosed to the commission and noted in the official minutes of the commission prior to the formation of the contract, and the commission approves the contract in good faith by a vote of its membership sufficient for the purpose without counting the vote of the commissioner having the remote interest; provided, that Section 3D is not applicable to any commissioner interested in a contract, even if the commissioner's interest is only remote, if the commissioner influences or attempts to influence any other commissioner or port employee to enter into the contract.
-For purposes of Section 3D, a port commissioner has a remote interest when the port commissioner:
+A-port commissioner is not interested in a contract, for purposes of Section 4A3A above and RCW 42.23.030, if the port commissioner has only a remote interest in the contract and the extent of the interest is disclosed to the port commission and noted in the official minutes of the port commission prior to the formation of the contract, and thereafter the port commission authorizes, approves, or ratifies the contract in good faith by a vote of port commissionersits membership sufficient for the purpose without counting the vote or votes of the port commissioner(s) having the remote interest; provided, that Section 4D3D is not applicable to any port commissioner interested in a contract, even if the port commissioner's interest is only remote, if the port commissioner influences or attempts to influence any other port commissioner or port employee to enter into the contract in violation of this Code and state law.
+For purposes of Section 4D3D, a port commissioner has a remote interest when the port commissioner:

-- 1. is a non-salaried officer or board member of a nonprofit corporation; - 2. is an employee or agent of a contracting party where the compensation of such employee or agent consists entirely of fixed wages or salary;
+- 1. is a non-salaried officer or board member of a nonprofit corporation; - 2. is an employee or agent of a contracting party where the compensation of such employee or agent consists entirely of fixed wages or salary; - 3. is a landlord or tenant of an entity contracting with the port; and

-- 3. is a landlord or tenant of an entity contracting with the port; and - 4. is a holder of less than one percent of the shares, or interest, in a business entity contracting with the port.
+4. is a holder of less than one percent of the shares-of, or interest, in, a business entity contracting with the port.